SaraFreitas02/odin_recipes/README.md

 - The information in this document and repository is for `educational purposes and personal learning` as part of an assignment from The Odin Project.

-- While the structure or topics may be similar to the assignments, the `code and implementation are original`.
+- While the structure or topics may be similar to other assignments, the `code and implementation are original`.

-- `Recipes are sourced from All Recipes` and used solely for educational purposes.
+- `Recipes are sourced from All Recipes` and are used solely for educational purposes.
+Media and icons are also sourced externally.
+For more information, visit the [Attributions File](./docs/ATTRIBUTIONS.md).

 - The content is provided "as is" `without warranties` and may not be suitable for production use.
 The `user assumes all responsibility` for ensuring the code and content meet their requirements.

 - The authors or contributors are `not liable for any damages` arising from the use or inability to use the information provided.

-For more information visit the [Disclaimers File](DISCLAIMER.md).
+For more information visit the [Disclaimer File](./docs/DISCLAIMER.md).

 <br>